-Alright kids, time for me to get a bit “technical,” as it were.
+Alright folks, time for me to get a bit “technical,” as it were.
 This is one of these posts where I’m gonna talk briefly about a game mechanic and how it actually benefits the player subtly.
-For those who came here for other stuff, come back in a few days.
+I know most of my content is a bit more fluff, but hear me out on this one.

-Anyway, Rage has two mechanics that aren’t mentioned, but really help out the player.
-Most first-person shooters have it so when you reload, you can’t cancel out of the reload, leaving you vulnerable to attack.
+In most first-person shooters, when you reload, you can’t cancel out of the reload until it finishes, leaving you vulnerable to attack.
 Secondly, the reload animation has to play out fully before you can fire again.
-Again, putting you at risk of taking damage, and in a fast-paced shooter, it can be frustrating to have to wait for your dude to slowly slap a magazine into their assault rifle and pull the charging handle before shooting again.
+In a fast-paced shooter, it can be frustrating to have to wait for your dude to slowly tap a magazine into their assault rifle and pull the charging handle before being able to shoot again.

 It doesn’t sound like much, but it’s a huge help.
 Rage has you fighting between the quick and melee-heavy mutants, common grunts, and big boss monsters.
-The last thing you want is to have to watch a painstaking long reload sequence and die because of it.
+The last thing you want is to have to watch a painstaking long reload sequence while having enemies take pot shots at you.